Fileread

 • Deep Search Agent for complex queries

-• Axis Agentic Extraction for auto data extraction
+• Axis Agentic Extraction for automated data extraction

 • SOC2 Type II, ISO 27001, HIPAA, GDPR compliant